top of page

 At one point, Berney Arms supported a small settlement of 11 domestic dwellings and a chapel.

-Berney arms has one very short platform; there was once a signal box here that's now at the Mangapps Railway Museum in Burnham-on-Crouch, Essex.
+Berney Arms has one very short platform; there was once a signal box here that's now at the Mangapps Railway Museum in Burnham-on-Crouch, Essex.

 Also, there was once a waiting shelter at Berney Arms, but when I visited in February 2023, there was no waiting shelter.